hanabi/hanabi.github.io/misc/Deleted_Conventions.md

   - Donald can see what is going on, so he plays blue 1 from his *Finesse Position*.
   - Emily plays blue 2 from her *Finesse Position*.
 - This convention was deleted due to lack of use.

+### The Rank Choice Bluff

+- *Reverse Finesses* take precedence over *Bluffs*.
+This means that players cannot use cards to *Bluff* when there are "matching" cards on other player's *Finesse Positions*.
+- However, in some rare situations, when initiating a *Reverse Finesse*, players have a free choice between a color clue and a rank clue, meaning that both rank and color will **only** touch the one target card.
+Here, players will normally choose color instead of rank, since in most variants, color clues are better than rank clues.
+- In this situation, if a player chooses rank instead of color, and there was not a good reason to do so, then the player giving the clue must be trying to communicate something extra - that they really want a *Bluff* to happen (instead of a *Reverse Finesse*).
+This is called a *Rank Choice Bluff*.
+- It is possible to use the *Rank Choice* convention with any kind of *Bluff*.
+Thus, it is possible to *Rank Choice 3 Bluff*, *Rank Choice Double Bluff*, and so forth.
+- This convention was deleted because it was confusing and led to accidental misplays.

+### The Rank Choice Finesse

+- First, see the section on the *[Rank Choice Bluff](#the-rank-choice-bluff)*.
+- After Bob sees that Alice wants a *Rank Choice Bluff* to happen, he will blind-play his *Finesse Position* card, expecting it to be an unrelated card.
+But what if Bob plays a card that matches the card that was clued?
+- In this situation, it would be a *Rank Choice Finesse* instead of a *Rank Choice Bluff*.
+A *Rank Choice Finesse* may be preferable to a (more ordinary) *Ambiguous Finesse*, which will resolve more slowly.
+- This convention was deleted because it was confusing and led to accidental misplays.

 <br />